-From our perspective, there are three sectors of the global economy that are particularly vital in terms of job creation, economic wealth, and contribution to society and the world: health & life sciences, digital technology, and social enterprise & sustainability.
+From our perspective, there are three sectors of the global economy that are particularly vital in terms of job creation, economic wealth, and contribution to society and the world: health, digital business, and social impact.
 Within Questrom, we have faculty whose interests cluster around these three specialty sectors that are not defined by official academic departments.

 These sector pages provide a listing of faculty whose work relates to the topic.
 Because our faculty do work and research in a wide range of subject areas, there will be occasional overlap across these broad fields.
 Much of our research is multi-disciplinary, and we promote collaboration within Questrom and the University.

 The field of the future is also the field of today.
 In the past, businesses have thought about value in financial terms—making money out of money.
 Digital business is the opportunity to create value on a global scale—value for consumers, employees, stakeholders, and society—in a way that has not been possible in the past.

 From healthcare to financial services, digital business is the engine of growth for future innovation.
 Our faculty members are inspired to challenge the status quo and work together to be at the forefront of innovation and technology, creating competitive advantages that benefit the human condition.

 For the past century, the primary focus of the healthcare industry has been to identify, manage, and treat leading causes of death.
 As we embark on new challenges in healthcare, it is time for a cognitive shift towards prevention.
 As business scholars, we can have the most impact by improving health and wellbeing through research, leading to new and improved business strategies and industry best practices.